-- Huevos rotos (scrambled eggs, often serves with papas fritas, so ask about how they are done to avoid oils with any trace gluten)
+- Huevos rotos (scrambled eggs, often served with papas fritas, so ask about how they are done to avoid oils with any trace gluten)

 - Rice dishes and paellas (but ask about the stock/boullion used in case it has trace gluten in it)

-- Tortilla de patatas (spanish omelette, a must-have while in Spain!
-Often with onion, or done with a variety of other ingredients such as zuchini/courgette or peppers)
+- Tortilla de patatas (Spanish omelette, a must-have while in Spain!
+Often with onion, or done with a variety of other ingredients such as zucchini/courgette or peppers)